BEAST-Fitting/beast/docs/beast_development.rst

 Let's consider a situation where a fork's master has been updated.
-A local branch (e.g., beast-dev1) was created before the update and it has changes that hadn``t been contributed back to the project.
+A local branch (e.g., beast-dev1) was created before the update and it has changes that hadn't been contributed back to the project.
 As a results, there may be conflicting versions of some files.
 The following steps can resolve this.

-- Follow the instructions under 'staying up-to-date`` to update your fork's master. *Do not* skip the ``push``.
+- Follow the instructions under ``staying up-to-date`` to update your fork's master. *Do not* skip the ``push``.

 - Switch to the branch you wish to re-base: